Stockport Corporation Tramways

 In the case of the MC&TCo lines in Stockport, rather than converting the horse tramway line itself, the corporation agreed that Manchester Corporation would do this, Stockport purchasing the MC&TCo lines in 1901 and leasing them to Manchester Corporation for a period of 21 years.
 Manchester Corporation commenced the conversion in late 1901, the first electric service — operated by Manchester Corporation Tramways — running on the 1st June 1902.

-The other horse tramway (the S&GHC&TCo) was a different proposition as the company were in a strong bargaining position, given that the local authorities were not empowered to compulsorily purchase the lines within their boundaries until 1910.
+The other horse tramway (the S&HGC&TCo) was a different proposition as the company were in a strong bargaining position, given that the corporation was not empowered to compulsorily purchase the lines within their boundaries until 1910.
 The corporation had first approached the tramway company around 1900, but had baulked at the price quoted, so left it until August 1903 before trying again.
 This time the company adopted a much more realistic position with respect to its valuation, and after a series of offers and counter offers, a price was finally agreed.
 The corporation took possession of the tramway on the 24th January 1905, commencing reconstruction on the 13th April.
 The horse tramway continued to run during this phase — presumably operated by the corporation, though this is not absolutely clear — with the last horse tram running on the 4th July 1905.
 This was in fact the last horse tram of all to run in the geographical area of modern Greater Manchester.

-Like many tramway systems around the country, Stockport emerged from the Great War with a huge maintenance and renewals backlog, but unlike many others, it chose to invest and renew the tramway, despite the challenges of rampant post-war inflation and the looming spectre of unregulated bus competition.
+Like many tramway systems around the country, Stockport emerged from the Great War with a huge maintenance and renewals backlog, but unlike many others, it chose to invest and renew the tramway, despite the challenges of post-war inflation and the looming spectre of unregulated bus competition.
 During the course of the 1920s, 32 new tramcars were purchased, alongside rebuilding and improvement of the existing fleet.
 The SCT also invested in motorbuses, continually developing and expanding that side of its services, the buses and trams clearly being regarded as complementary components of an integrated whole.
-It probably helped that the corporation had a good relationship with the North Western Road Car Company, which was based in Stockport from 1926, as this probably shielded it from the wildest excesses of unregulated bus competition seen elsewhere.
+It probably helped that the corporation initially had a good relationship with the North Western Road Car Company, which was based in Stockport from 1926, as this shielded it from the wildest excesses of unregulated bus competition seen elsewhere.

 The only tramway retrenchment of the inter-war years involved the abandonment of the tramway within Cheadle and Gatley UDC's boundary, which the SCT operated as a lessee, services being curtailed at the municipal boundary from the 19th September 1930.
-The corporation therefore entered the Second World War with a virtually intact system, unlike most of its northwest neighbours, who had either completely abandoned theirs during the 1930s, or who were at the tail end of that particular journey.
+The corporation therefore entered the Second World War with a virtually intact system, unlike many of its northwest neighbours, who had either completely abandoned theirs during the 1930s, or who were at the tail end of that particular journey.
 Given the exigencies of fuel supply during the conflict, the SCT's policy proved to be a wise one.

 At its maximum, Stockport Corporation Tramways extended to 19.46 miles, 14.42 miles owned by Stockport Corporation, 1.64 miles by Cheadle and Gatley UDC, 0.88 miles by Hazel Grove and Bramhall UDC, and 2.51 miles by Bredbury and Romiley UDC.
 Lines ran northwestwards to Heaton Chapel (the Manchester boundary), northwards to North Reddish (the Gorton boundary), northeastwards to Pole Bank (the Hyde boundary), southeastwards to Hazel Grove, and westwards to Edgeley and Gatley.